Abdou2425/Network-Lab-Project/README.md

   - **3 routers**
   -  Acts as the **core network** of the topology, connects all other subnetworks using OSPF area 0
 ### 🖥️ Subnetwork 1
+- use EIGRP for all 3 routers(routeur 0,1,2) and all interfaces
+- use OSPF only in int se6/0 in router 0
+- router 0 links between OPSF and EIGRP
 - Contains:
   - **Web Server**
   - **FTP Server**